marshallpodgurski/iowaliquorsales/liquorsalesSQL.md

 WHERE store_number=6229
 ```

-I do these series of queries for all 49 store numbers and so all 45,000 missing county values are filled in.
+I do this set of queries for all 49 store numbers and so all 45,000 missing county values are filled in.

-To double check my work, I Google and see that Iowa has 99 counties however the table recognizes 124 counties after running the next query.
+To double check my work, I Google and see that Iowa has 99 counties.
+I run a query to see how many my table contains.
+The table recognizes 124 counties.

 ```
 SELECT DISTINCT county
 FROM liquorsales
+ORDER BY county
 ```
-This is due to incosistent entries (spelling, spaces, and capitalization) so need to update the table.
+After looking through the results, the extra 25 counties are due to incosistent entries (spelling, spaces, and capitalization) so I need to update the table.
+Examples below.

 ```
 UPDATE liquorsales